PragyaCode/Face_Recognition/README.md

 # Project: Face_Recognition

-AI-Enchanced Facial Recognition for Smart Attendance —This research offers a solution to the attainment problems by proposing an automated attendance management system using cutting edge AI facial recognition technology.
+Abstract—This research offers a solution to the attainment problems by proposing an automated attendance management system using cutting edge AI facial recognition technology.
 The system which utilizes face_recognition and OpenCV libraries for